HC Wainwright & Co. Reiterates Tscan Therapeutics (TCRX) Buy Recommendation

 What is the Fund Sentiment?

-There are 53 funds or institutions reporting positions in Tscan Therapeutics.
-This is an increase of 4 owner(s) or 8.16% in the last quarter.
-Average portfolio weight of all funds dedicated to TCRX is 0.59%, a decrease of 12.11%.
-Total shares owned by institutions increased in the last three months by 5.80% to 10,585K shares.
+There are 51 funds or institutions reporting positions in Tscan Therapeutics.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to TCRX is 0.65%, an increase of 15.69%.
+Total shares owned by institutions increased in the last three months by 1.47% to 10,184K shares.

 What are Other Shareholders Doing?